Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/Ray-Tracing-Getting-Started.md

 # Set up ray tracing

-The High Definition Render Pipeline (HDRP) includes preview ray tracing support from Unity 2019.3.
-Ray tracing allows you to access data that's not on screen.
-For example, you can use it to request position data, normal data, or lighting data, and then use this data to compute quantities that are hard to approximate using classic rasterization techniques.

-For information about the hardware ray tracing requires, refer to [Ray tracing hardware requirements](raytracing-requirements.md)

 ## Integrate ray tracing into your HDRP Project

 Before you use ray tracing features in your HDRP Project, you need to set up your HDRP Project for ray tracing support.
 HDRP only supports ray tracing using the DirectX 12 API, so ray tracing only works in the Unity Editor or the Windows Unity Player when they render with DirectX 12.
 You need to change the default graphics API of your HDRP project from DirectX 11 to DirectX 12.